rigr/midi2usbhub/README.md

 # PLEASE NOTE
-I used this whole repo and forked it to let github build the .uf2 file what finally worked.
+I used this whole repo and forked it from https://github.com/rppicomidi/midi2usbhub to let github build the .uf2 file what finally worked.
 I Still need to build the physical part, though.

 Thanks to the original coder!